jeremybatesDC/baseballCardMakerApp/README.md

 --> can we move delete image(s) option to v2?

--> the buttons for filters could be previews of the larger image with th filters applied.
-That would be really cool and throetically not hard to do as long as it could be performant

 - for imperfections, look at the card condition rating service details

 -- could offer duotone filter